 There are a few available that are “with the mother” which means they leave in the beneficial bacteria that develops during the fermentation process in the vinegar.
 When you make your own ACV you can be sure that your vinegar retains this beneficial “mother.”

 - This recipe uses sugar.
-The sugar is necessary to “feed” the bacteria, but most (if not all) of the sugar is fermented out.
+The sugar is necessary to “feed” the yeast, but most (if not all) of the sugar is fermented out.
 People often ask if they can use honey.
 The short answer is yes, but it really does not work as well and causes the whole process to take longer.
 And to be honest, because the sugar is broken down, there really isn’t anything to be concerned about as far as the effect it will have on blood sugar.

 - Make sure all of your equipment and your jar are very clean.
 It is important to make sure you don’t introduce any bacteria other than what is naturally occurring in the process.